 Effective Alternatives to Remove Defamatory Content From News Publications

-There are often alternatives for legal issues that do not involve a lawsuit.
-When clients contact us wanting to remove negative news articles, we often recommend contacting the publication to request removal or engaging in online reputation management.
+There are often alternatives to litigation for anyone wanting to remove defamatory content from news publications.
+When clients contact us wanting to know how to remove negative news articles from the web, we often recommend contacting the publication to request removal or engaging in online reputation management.

 When contacting any news outlet, the most important thing you can do is build a friendly rapport.
 The editor will likely be the decision-maker with respect to removing an article or publishing a retraction, so remember to be cordial.